 When your physician prescribes a drug you must take for more than 30 days or on an ongoing basis, and you use the mail order program, you can receive up to a 90-day supply and the Plan will pay 70% for the covered drug regardless of whether the drug is generic or brand-name.

-You can also receive a 90-day supply of certain maintenance medications at CVS retail pharmacies at the mail order benefit level.
+You can also receive a 90-day supply of certain maintenance medications at CVS retail pharmacies with the CVS90 Saver Program at the mail order benefit level.

 Generic Equivalent Declined